What is MYND?

 MYND Youth Development Programme works with young people 14 years and over that have high needs and risk, who require intensive developmental work.

-MYND Transition Service is designed for those 16-years old and over with a focus on employment or employment related courses.
+MYND Transition Service is designed for those 17-years old and over with a focus on moving them into independence and employment.

 MYND is underpinned by this whakatauki (proverb):